 Similarly, TCS has set up COVID care centers for its employees across 11 cities in India.

-Further, Amazon, ITC, Capgemini, RPG Group, and Cognizant have also set up COVID-care centers either on their own, or through tie-ups with hotels or hospitals at this critical time when the healthcare system is getting overburdened.
+Further, Amazon, ITC, Capgemini, RPG Group, and Cognizant have also set up COVID-care centers through tie-ups.

 Read about COVID Relief: India Inc shows it cares, puts employees’ wellbeing before profits